Weekly technical market insight

 Daily timeframe:

-As seen from the daily chart, buyers and sellers have been squaring off just beneath Quasimodo resistance at 109.38 (converges with the monthly timeframe’s descending resistance).
+The pair wrapped up the week unchanged, launching back-to-back indecision candles just south of Quasimodo resistance from 109.38.
+Of particular interest is the Quasimodo formation fusing closely with the monthly timeframe’s descending resistance.

-Price action traders are likely to be watching the aforementioned Quasimodo this week.
-However, knowing supply resides nearby at 110.94/110.29, stops above the Quasimodo head (blue arrow—109.85) could be taken.
+While the aforesaid Quasimodo cannot be disregarded, recognising supply resides at 110.94/110.29 is important, as a run for stops above the Quasimodo head (blue arrow—109.85) could materialise.

 H4 timeframe: